Gonzaga Again Ranked Among the Top 100 National Universities by U.S. News & World Report

 Gonzaga’s commitment to teaching excellence contributes significantly to its high institutional ranking.
 Among National Universities, Gonzaga advanced to be ranked 12th in the category of Best Universities for Undergraduate Teaching.
 Excellent teaching leads to success in other important outcomes.
-Fully 85% of GU’s students graduate within six years, compared with the national average of 64%.
+Fully 85% of GU’s students graduate within six years or less, compared with the national average of 64%.
 The University’s first-year retention rate remains among the very best in the country at 93%, placing Gonzaga in the top 15% of National Universities.

 U.S. News and World Report’s National University category this year includes 440 schools ranging from elite privates to large state research institutions based on criteria established by the Carnegie Classification of Institutions of Higher Education.
 National universities offer a full range of undergraduate majors as well as master’s and doctoral degrees and emphasize faculty research or award professional practice doctorates.